flox/flox/cli/flox/doc/flox-update.md

 # DESCRIPTION

-Update the global base catalog if `--global` is specified, or update an environment's base catalog.
+Update an environment's base catalog, or update the global base catalog if `--global` is specified.

 The base catalog is a collection of packages used by various flox subcommands.